Use Cases

 Reuse the token used in the initial rendering process and resend the

-), not just the differencesWhen the same user uses the same server-side fixed value, token reuse is possible (note the expiration time)
+store_id,date_range,product_category), not just the differencesWhen the same user uses the same fixed value for a server-side parameter, token reuse is possible (note the expiration time)

 Configuration Example C: Updating Server-side Fixed Values